Metro (Minnesota): Planned projects

-The Blue Line extension (also known as the Bottineau LRT) is a planned extension of the Blue Line to Brooklyn Park.
+The Metro Blue Line Extension is a planned extension of the Blue Line to Brooklyn Park.
 After failing to come to an agreement with BNSF over co-locating light rail and freight trains in the railroad's corridor, the Metropolitan Council announced they would begin to "explore opportunities to advance this critical project without using BNSF Railway right of way."
 New alignments for the southern portion of route were presented for public comment in March 2021 and it was determined that the Blue Line extension will primarily run along Bottineau Boulevard (County Road 81).

-The Gold Line is set to undergo an extension to downtown Minneapolis via Interstate 94 with an anticipated opening in 2027.
-It will replace the existing Route 94 and primarily travel on existing shoulders with a stop at Snelling Avenue to connect to the A Line.

-The Purple Line, formerly known as the Rush Line Corridor, is a planned bus rapid transit route that will run between downtown Saint Paul and the city's northeastern suburbs.
-The current iteration of the line was proposed to run predominantly on the Ramsey County Regional Railroad Authority corridor adjacent to the Bruce Vento Regional Trail from downtown Saint Paul to downtown White Bear Lake.
+The Bronze Line, formerly known as the Purple Line and the Rush Line Corridor, is a planned bus rapid transit route that will run between downtown Saint Paul and the Maplewood Mall Transit Center in Maplewood.
+As the Purple Line, the project was proposed to run predominantly on the Ramsey County Regional Railroad Authority corridor adjacent to the Bruce Vento Regional Trail from downtown Saint Paul to downtown White Bear Lake.
 However, this route was eliminated in favor of studying an alignment along White Bear Avenue terminating somewhere in Maplewood as the White Bear Lake City Council passed a resolution requesting that the route not enter their city in March 2022.
 In October 2024, the Maplewood City Council also withdrew its support for the Purple Line.
-As of April 2025, the Metropolitan Council and Ramsey County are holding conversations with the City of Maplewood to determine next steps for the Purple Line.
-An updated locally preferred alternative is expected in 2025.
+In December 2025, Metro Transit announced the Bronze Line as a reimagined version of the Purple Line, roughly following the White Bear Avenue alignment.